SmartexCanada/magento2-swatches-count/README.md

 Support for Magento versions prior to 2.3.4 is not guaranteed, but should be compatible with versions 2.3.0 and up.

 ## Installation
-To install this extension, use the following command:
+To install this module, use the following command:

     composer require smartex/module-swatches-count